The Ultimate Toolbox for creating

 Custom or third party form processing

-Of course you can also write your own script to process the submitted form data or use a third party form processing service, like https://formspree.io
+You can also write your own script to process the submitted form data or use a third party form processing service like https://formspree.io

 In that case, make sure 'Use Built-in PHP form processor script' is off and set the URL of the form script in the 'Action' field.